-When you use a credit card for the first time, you should use it responsibly.
-If used wisely, a credit card can be a powerful financial tool that can save you money in interest down the road.
-If you’re reckless with it, you may be facing insurmountable debt that could take years to get under control.… read full answer
+When you use a credit card for the first time, the key is to spend within your means and pay the bill on time and in full every month in order to build credit history and avoid expensive interest charges.
+If used responsibly, a credit card can be a powerful tool that saves you money in rewards and interest down the road.
+If you’re reckless with it, however, you may wind up facing credit score damage and debt that could take years to get under control.… read full answer

 Pay off the entire balance every month.
-You’ll get a boost in your credit score when you don’t carry a balance, but you’ll also avoid paying interest on your purchases.
-Also, a credit card you use for the first time will likely have a low credit limit, having a balance reduces your available credit.
+Paying in full every month is a good habit to get into, leading to long-term credit score gains and allowing you to avoid being charged interest on your purchases.
+Plus, a credit card that you use for the first time will likely have a low credit limit, and a balance reduces your available credit.

-Utilization.
-You’ll want to maintain a low credit-to-debt ratio.
-The recommended utilization is less than 30% on the first credit card you use, and all future credit cards.
-If you have to make an unexpected purchase that will take a chunk out of your credit limit, pay it off as soon as you can.
-Don’t wait for the bill to come before you pay.
+Maintain low credit utilization.
+You’ll want to keep your balance-to-credit limit ratio below 30% on the first credit card you use, and all future credit cards.
+If you have to make an unexpected purchase that will take a chunk out of your credit limit, pay it off as soon as you can – even before the bill comes due.

 Credit cards also work for transactions other than purchases, including balance transfers and cash advances, which have the potential to be even more profitable for issuers.
 Balance transfers give people the chance to repay existing debt with a lower interest rate, for a fee – usually 3% to 5% of the transferred amount.
 Cash advances let you withdraw cash from your credit line, but a high fee and interest rate apply right away.